Famous Female Painters You Need to Know

 Etel Adnan - Moving Hearts and Blocks of Paint

 Lebanon-American poet and painter Etel Adnan creates her abstract artworks by administering thick layers of paint with the use of a palette knife.
 The artist uses blocks of paint and firm strokes to portray various natural and urban areas she encountered during her life.
 The painter considered colors to be both objects and unique metaphysical beings which is why she tries to include a variety of tones into her art.

 Featured image: Etel Adnan, photo by Simone Fattal courtesy of the artist

 Bridget Riley - The Master of Contrast

-Composed of strong contrasting black and white lines, the artworks of Bridget Riley convey the notion of movement withing the static image.
+Composed of strong contrasting black and white lines, the artworks of Bridget Riley convey the notion of movement within the static image.
 Her recognizable paintings are known to produce a disorienting effect on the viewers that sometimes feel as if they are experiencing seasickness and skydiving falls.
-Bridget Riley is a true master of using gradients and variations of tones to explore the boundaries and the effects of contrast in her work.
+As one of the most famous female painters, Bridget Riley is a true master of using gradients and variations of tones to explore the boundaries and the effects of contrast in her work.